10-3-pursuit/lab-user-experience-and-design/case-study.md

 5. Impact Assessment:
    The effects that bad UX on eBay can cost them a low conversion.
 Having a hard time navigating a website can turn them away and prompt them to find a more simple website where the steps to find an items and place it for checkout would take a shorter time.

+6. Recommendations:
+   I would recommend for ebay to have a virtual assistant, an efficient check out system and a better mobile app.
+The virutal assistant would help anyone who is having trouble with using the app.
+An efficient check out system would allow first time users to return since they see that the app can be reliable.
+Meanwhile, having an improved mobile app can boost user retention since having a mobile app can encourage user to browse while on the go.